Create a codebook of your oTree code by automatically scanning

 Details

-This code works only when there are no dictionaries used (for example in the session configurations in settings.py).
+This code works only when dictionaries are not used (for

 Caution 1: Multiline comments are ignored, meaning that all variables commented out in this manner will nevertheless be included in the codebook.
 In contrast, variables commented out with line comments will not appear in the codebook.